chhylp123/hifiasm/README.md

 For diploid haplotype-resolved genome assembly, hifiasm can further enhance assembly contiguity by introducing scaffolding.
 It leverages the assemblies of the two haplotypes to scaffold each other.
 Specifically, if there is a gap within the haplotype 1 assembly, hifiasm will use the corresponding homologous region in haplotype 2 to scaffold haplotype 1.
-Below is an example using the `--dual-scaf` option:
+Below is an example using the `--dual-scaf` option.
 ```sh
 hifiasm -o NA12878.asm -t32 --dual-scaf HiFi-reads.fq.gz
 ```